Atomowyy/LEGO_Investor/README.md

 Script require Chrome web browser, make sure to install it
 #### 2. .env file
-Script reads DB informations from .env file, you have to create text file named .env in main.py directory
+Script reads DB informations from .env file, you have to create text file named .env in main.py directory There is a example file included to repository.
 ```
 # .env
 host={database server IP, localhost for xampp}